0xkohi/tr1ag3/README.md

 # Ideas of update

-- Retrieve the cache files of chrome,firefox,ie
-- create sub folder "suspicious" and use yara rules or something else to identify malicious files/scripts.
+- Create a sub folder named "suspicious" and use yara rules or something else to identify malicious files/scripts.
 Put the suspicious files in this same sub folder
+Waiting for the addition of plugins to the v3:
+- Retrieve the cache files of chrome,firefox,ie and put the results in a sub-folder named "browser"
 - add a requirements.txt file containing all packages necessary (volatility plugins for yara/other browser history)
-- simplify the program